• Skip to primary navigation

 • Bloom gelatin- sprinkle gelatin on ¼ cup cool water.

-• Heat milk, cream and sugar until it simmers.
+• Heat milk, cream, and sugar until it simmers.

 • Spoon bloomed gelatin into to milk mixture.

-• Add yogurt to milk mixture.
+• Add yogurt to the milk mixture.

 Pouring panna cotta into a measuring cup